 Are you thinking about joining a dynasty fantasy football league for the first time in 2023?
 Dynasty leagues kick off with the initial startup draft.
 This draft is immensely important, and there are a few different ways you can attack it.
 Let’s discuss the different types of startup draft strategies and how each impacts your ability to be a successful dynasty manager.

-There are several strategies you can employ when drafting your initial dynasty roster.
-Within these strategies, there are further ways in which we can break down how you approach your draft.
+There are several different strategies you can implement when drafting your initial dynasty roster.
+In addition to the overarching approaches, there are specific roster construction strategies within that.
 I certainly cannot cover everything in just one article.

 Punting Year 1